Back to Meritorious Service Medal

 Citations must capture the substance of the decoration with dignity and clarity.

 The narrative is a short description of the act, achievement, or service.
-Be specific on facts and limit to no more than two sentences, if possible.
-Emphasize the individual's mission contribution and use active voice and forceful verbs.
+The narrative must contain at least one complete sentence describing the act, achievement, or service.
+Be specific on facts and emphasize the individual's mission contribution.

 For compound grade titles, such as Master Sergeant and Staff Sergeant, spell out the complete grade title in the opening sentence and then use the short title (Sergeant) in the remainder of the citation.